-Making Urban Nature is an inspirational book of examples about nature-inclusive designing in European cities.
+Making Urban Nature is an inspirational book of examples about nature-inclusive designing in North-West European cities.
 It calls for the integration of the living conditions found in nature in the designs of buildings and urban outdoor spaces and includes practical examples and design suggestions.

 The city is a rich habitat of great biodiversity.
 Several animal and plant species are now finding a better habitat in urban areas than in the surrounding rural areas.
 The authors see nature as an integral part of the urban organism and as such as important to the quality of life in the city.
 Nature-inclusive design is a pioneer practice that has only recently become part of urban planning.
 From different angles, this publication addresses the theory of ecology and biodiversity, citybound species, urban habitats and the maintenance of urban nature, on the basis of inspirational and practical examples.